GenerativeAI4Finance/GenerativeAI4Finance/README.md

 👋 Hi from the GenerativeAI4Finance team!

 - You have been using OpenAI & chatGPT for Text & Audio, Video, Code & Images.
 - How about Financial Data & Decision Making?
-Let's build a GenerativeAI 4 Finance from scratch together.
+Let's build a GenerativeAI 4 Finance that does that.
+And it's built from scratch.

 # What is this about?
 GenerativeAI 4 Finance consists of following parts